pasangsherpa/stack-adt/README.md

 The **Stack** class represents a last-in-first-out (LIFO) stack of generic items.
 It supports the usual *push* and *pop* operations, along with methods for peeking at the top item, testing if the stack is empty, and iterating through the items in LIFO order.

-All stack operations except iteration are constant time.
+All stack operations except iteration and empty are constant time.

 ## Install